jeongmi0227/react-basic/README.md

-# Compeplete React Developer in 2022 from Udemy
+# Complete React Developer in 2022 from Udemy